kaiyuzhao/XmdvTool/README.md

 ### How to compile

+Qt 5.5 breaks back compatibility to Qt 4.x.
+Qt 5.5 migrates a bunch of header files from QtGui to QtWidgets.
+I have not yet found a stable solution to support both versions.
+Now this project only compiles with Qt 5.5+ utill a newer version breaks the back compatibility again.

 #### Mac
 1. Open terminal and cd to the directory where you downloaded the source code of xmdv. run ```ls``` to make sure you see XmdvTool.pro file